 - 10 peppercorns

-- 1 tbsp coriander seeds
+- 1 tablespoon coriander seeds

-- 1 tsp cumin seeds
+- 1 teaspoon cumin seeds

 - Salt to taste

 - Heat a saucepan.
 Add the red chillies, coriander seeds, cumin seeds, peppercorns, and cloves.
 Dry-roast the ingredients for five minutes over medium-low heat until fragrant and a couple of shades darker.
+Remove to a plate.

-- Add the chopped onions and saute, stirring frequently, until they start to turn golden-brown.
+- Add oil to the same saucepan.
+Add the chopped onions and saute, stirring frequently, until they start to turn golden-brown.

 - Add the sausages, if using, and saute until they start to get a crust.